feroz-hub/Selenium_Framework_Python_Automation/README.md

-# Selenium Framework for Olympus Medical Software Delivery (OMSD)
+# Selenium Framework for Medical Software Delivery (MSD)

-Automated end-to-end UI tests for the Olympus Medical Software Delivery web application using Selenium WebDriver and Pytest.
+Automated end-to-end UI tests for the Medical Software Delivery web application using Selenium WebDriver and Pytest.
 The suite covers login, upload, and software management flows with page objects and reusable utilities.

 > Note: This repository currently contains sample/staging credentials in config.yaml that should never be used in production.
 See Security and secrets section below for remediation steps.